top of page

 This is a wonderful city.
 It would be worth travelling a thousand miles to see it - Torquato Tasso, 16th century Italian poet

 Mantua (Mantova) in Lombardy turned out to be the jewel of our trip and unexpectedly so.
 We spent three fabulous days here upon leaving Ferrara (part I in separate blog here).
-Again I knew very little about Mantua but had wanted to visit Palazzo Te after seeing images of it in an art history lecture a long time ago.
+I knew very little about Mantua but had wanted to visit Palazzo Te after seeing images of it in an art history lecture a long time ago.
 Our plan was to use Mantua as a base and to make day-trips to places like Parma and Modena by car but we ended up never leaving and our car sat in a multi-story carpark for three days.
-Most people I've spoken to have never even heard of Mantua so it doesn't attract the same level of tourists as other Italian cities which suited us just fine.
+It doesn't attract the same level of tourists as other Italian cities which suited us just fine.
 No absurd queues to visit sites and no real need for table reservations.

 One important thing to note: there are parking restrictions in much of the historic centre so if you have a hire car, you'll need to think about where to leave it overnight.
 We used one of the multistory carparks on the outskirts of the city as it had a rate of €8 per day and you can come and go as often as you wish.